What You’ll Learn 📊

 Check the "Enabled" option to ensure that annotations are refreshed automatically with every dashboard refresh.

-With the name of the Data_event publisher channel, which was activated earlier in DewesoftX, and the event name, such as "Storing" construct the following query:
+With the name of the Data_event publisher channel that was previously activated in DewesoftX, and the event name (e.g., “Storing”), construct the following query:

-To verify if your events were successfully stored, click the "Test annotation query" button.
-If the query returns or finds your "Storing" events, you're ready to proceed.
+To verify whether your events were successfully stored, click the "Test Annotation Query" button.
+If the query returns or locates your "Storing" events, you're ready to proceed.
 Apply the changes, save the dashboard, and return to the corresponding graph.

-A switch should appear at the top of your graph, labeled with the name of your annotation.
-Ensure that the time range of your graph matches the period when the "Storing" event occurred.
+A toggle switch should appear at the top of your graph, labeled with the name of your annotation.
+Ensure that the graph’s time range matches the period during which the "Storing" event occurred.
 Finally, turn the switch on to display your annotations on the graph in the color you specified during setup.

 Page 1 of 17